BMW M4 review

 Image 16 of 23

-Competition Pack cars look even more aggressive, thanks to their larger 20-inch multi-spoke forged alloy wheels and gloss black trim detailing.
+Competition Pack cars look even more aggressive, thanks to their larger 20-inch multi-spoke forged alloy wheels and gloss black trim detailing, while the GTS adds matt paint, orange details and a huge rear wing.
+It gets a stripped out interior with bucket seats and fabric door pulls, too.

-Glossy, carbon-fibre detailing inside continues the focused design theme, with a widescreen 8.8-inch display for the iDrive system.
+The standard car gets glossy, carbon-fibre detailing inside, with a widescreen 8.8-inch display for the iDrive system.
 There’s a head-up display on offer, too, with two configurable ‘M’ driving modes, while the seats give excellent support for faster driving thanks to inflatable side bolsters.
 Our only real criticism is that with some parts carried over from cheaper BMW saloons, the M4 doesn’t feel quite as special as some cars in this class.
 That said, the Competition Pack versions are given a lift courtesy of even more heavily bolstered front seats and seat belts that get the M Sports stripe woven into the webbing.

 The rest of the cabin is pure 4 Series, which does means a thoughtfully laid-out dash, high-grade materials and excellent build quality.
 Plus, the low-slung driving position is perfect.
 The standard equipment count extends to sat-nav, a DAB radio, climate control and heated seats.